polkadot-fellows/RFCs/text/0000-rewards.md

 CandidateRewards {
     /// Anyone who backed this parablock
     backers: [AuthorityId; NumBackers],
+    /// Anyone to whome we think no-showed, even only briefly.
+    noshows: HashSet<AuthorityId>,
     /// Anyone who sent us chunks for this candidate
     downloaded_from: HashMap<AuthorityId,u16>,
     /// Anyone to whome we sent chunks for this candidate